truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 {{< include file="/static/includes/DatasetPresetOptions.md" >}}

 To add encryption to a dataset, scroll down to **Encryption Options** and select the inherit checkbox to clear the checkmark.
-If the parent dataset is unencrypted and you want to encrypt the dataset, clearing the checkmark to shows the **Encryption** option.
+If the parent dataset is unencrypted and you want to encrypt the dataset, clear the checkmark to show the **Encryption** option.
 If the parent dataset is encrypted and you want to change the type, clearing the checkmark shows the other encryption options.
-To keep the dataset encryption settings from the parent, leave inherited check-marked.
+To keep the dataset encryption settings from the parent, leave inherited checkmarked.

 {{< trueimage src="/images/SCALE/Datasets/AddDatasetEncryptionOptionsInheritCleared.png" alt="Add Dataset Encryption Options Clear Inherit" id="Add Dataset Encryption Options Clear Inherit" >}}

 Decide if you want to use the default key type encryption and if you want to let the system generate the encryption key.
-To use key encryption and your own key, clear the **Generate key** checkbox to display the **Key** field.
+To use key encryption and your key, clear the **Generate key** checkbox to display the **Key** field.
 Enter your key in this field.

 {{< trueimage src="/images/SCALE/Datasets/AddDatasetEncryptionKeyfromNonEncrypted.png" alt="Add Key Encryption" id="Add Key Encryption" >}}